wp-plugins/bible-verse-of-the-day/readme.txt

 3. A wordpress site with the plugin in the sidebar.

 == Changelog ==

+= 1.4 =
+* Added support for the dutch language
+* Added more verses to the random bible verse functionality.

 = 1.3 =
 * Added the random bible verse functionality.